 “Vučić is very close to MBZ,” as Zayed is known, the former Balkans diplomat told SpyTalk.
 Serbia was “selling weapons to [Saudi Arabia] that ended up in Yemen.”
 And elsewhere: In June, authorities of Libya’s U.N.-backed government discovered a boobytrap disguised as a Teddy Bear left by retreating rebels.
 The device had bomb parts manufactured in Serbia strapped to it—“evidence that Serbia continues to flout a U.N. embargo on arms exports to Libya,” BalkanInsight reported.

 All of which makes Aleksandar Vučić a strange bedfellow for a former American diplomat, not to mention one who recently occupied the top job in U.S. intelligence—unless, of course, that person is the confidant of a former American president who demonstrated a marked preference for the world’s autocrats over the leaders of its democracies.
-And given the hero-worship Tucker Carlson and Grenell have showered on two who seem bent on a fascist revival, it’s fair to wonder whether Team Trump is cultivating an alliance melding the power and money of U.S. and European far right autocrats and nationalists, pro-Russia Ukrainians and Gulf state monarchies into a new kind of axis of evil, this one anchored in the White House.
+And given the hero-worship Tucker Carlson and Grenell have showered on two authoritarians with pro-Moscow sympathies, it’s fair to wonder whether Team Trump is cultivating an alliance melding the power and money of U.S. and European far right autocrats and nationalists, pro-Russia Ukrainians and Gulf state monarchies into a new kind of axis of evil, this one anchored in the White House.